ros2/ros2_documentation/source/Tutorials/Composition.rst

    ros2 run composition manual_composition

 This should show repeated messages from both pairs, the talker and the listener as well as the server and the client.
-Note: Manually-composed components will not be reflected in the ``ros2`` command line tool output.
+Note: Manually-composed components will not be reflected in the ``ros2 component list`` command line tool output.

 Run-time composition using dlopen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^